alibaraneser/golang-restful/README.md

 # golang-restful

-Todo app with RESTful API service with golang.
+Todo app with RESTful API service using golang.

 Features